 - Click File on the Menu toolbar and scroll down to Save as. - If you have followed the earlier advice you will have been working in some other format, so make sure that Format is now set to JPEG.
-If you are working on a jpeg, remember to use a different file name so that you don't overwrite your original. - Click Save and the JPEG Options box pops up.
+If you are working on a jpeg, remember to use a different file name so that you don't overwrite your original.
+For club competitions the name should take the form Title-MemNo: My Image-123, or Goldfinger-007, for example. - Click Save and the JPEG Options box pops up.
 In the Image Options section type 12 in the Quality box (or move the slider below to the furthest right position).
 (Don't worry about any of the other boxes.)